-- 1 Log in to the Sentinel Main interface. - 2 Click People on the left side.
+From Sentinel Main, click People on the left side.

 The Identity Browser is displayed.

 Performing a Search

 The Identity Browser allows you to search for people to view what they have been doing.
 You can use the search box or click the arrow next to the search box for more options.
 As you start typing the information in the search field, the data is automatically displayed.